Spiced, a little bit sweet and a lot fluffy. These sourdough hot cross buns have the signature sourdough tang.

 1 pm- 5pm: Second Proof

-Place the dough balls into a baking paper lined baking dish and let them proof in a warm spot until just doubled in size.
+Place the dough balls into a baking paper lined baking dish and let them proof in a warm spot until they’ve bulked out by about 80%.
 This can take anywhere between 2-4 hours.

 I usually preheat the oven to about 30 degrees Celsius, then turn it off and let them rise in there.
-The sourdough hot cross buns need to rise, but don’t let them get bigger than doubled, or you risk them over proofing and collapsing.
+The sourdough hot cross buns need to rise, but don’t let them get bigger than about 80%, or you risk them over proofing and collapsing overnight.

 Once doubled, cover the tray with a damp tea towel or foil and place them in the refrigerator overnight for at least 10 hours.

 The next morning

 Preheat the oven to 200 °C fan-bake (220 °C standard oven) and mix together the flour paste for the crosses.
 Pipe on the crosses, then bake the sourdough hot cross buns until deep brown.